 Securing Your Boat

-This has proven to be the safest method of storage if the jack stands are chained together and the stands are on sheets of ¾ inch plywood or on concrete.
-You must also strap your boat down either to eyes in the concrete or to helical anchors.
-The straps should not have any stretch to them.
+One is to haul it out and store it “on the hard.”
+Research has proven this to be a safe method of storage.
+However, the jack stands must be chained together and rest on sheets of ¾ inch plywood or on concrete.
+You must also strap down your boat to eyes in the concrete or to helical anchors.
+The straps should not have any stretch.

+The second method is tying to a dock.
 This method can lead to damage if you don’t tie your boat up properly.
 Data show that up to 50% of damage to boats at the dock during a storm could have been prevented with better dock line placement, larger lines, and chafe protection.

 You need to double your lines and add chafe guards before the hurricane arrives.
 You can determine the appropriate diameter and number of lines based on the size of your boat.